grocerycrud/documentation/2.x/api/callback-update.md

     return $stateParameters;
 });</code></pre>

-Notice: The <code>$this->db</code> is from Codeigniter as this example is installed in a Codeigniter project.
-You can of course use your own database calls from your framework instead.

 With the below live example you can see that when we are updating any row then the text "[Update - day Month]" is prepend at the beginning of the field comments.

 `embed:demo_callback-update`